gpicardi/BluE/README.md

 **To interact with the controller forward_position_controller you can use the publisher:**

 * Publisher --> ros2 run silver forward_position_publisher.py

+**To control the hexapod, the locomotion_node exposes three services**

+* /locomotion/set_gait (type GaitSelector) allows to set the parameters for different gaits (only static ominidirectional gait is implemented now)
+* /locomotion/gait_start (type Empty) starts the gaits
+* /locomotion/gait_stop (type Empty) stops the gaits

 ## **dht11:**